jamierkier2023/Shopping-Behavior-Cluster-Analysis/README.md

-# Shopping Behavior Cluster and Predictive Analysis
+# Shopping Behavior Cluster and Predictive Analysis.

 ## Table of Contents